aws/aws-eks-best-practices/content/security/docs/multitenancy.md

 [Kyverno](https://kyverno.io) is a Kubernetes native policy engine that can validate, mutate, and generate configurations with policies as Kubernetes resources.
 Kyverno uses Kustomize-style overlays for validation, supports JSON Patch and strategic merge patch for mutation, and can clone resources across namespaces based on flexible triggers.

-You can use Kyverno to isolate namespaces, enforce pos security, and generate default configurations such as network policies.
+You can use Kyverno to isolate namespaces, enforce pod security and other best practices, and generate default configurations such as network policies.

 ### Tools